aiste-tamo/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 Nosto search-templates library provides a simple out-of-the-box solution to implement infinite scroll functionality.
 Simply wrapping your product rendering with the `<InfiniteScroll>` component is generally enough.

-As the user scrolls the page down, the infinite scroller will detect it using IntersectionObserver.
+As the user scrolls the page down, the wrapper will detect it using the `IntersectionObserver`.
 If it is not supported by the user's browser, a 'load more' button will be shown instead.

 {% code title="serp.jsx" %}
 ```jsx